segmentio/segment-docs/src/partners/sources.md

 Check the Source Debugger to verify that the events arrive and are formatted according to the Segment Spec.

 > info ""
->  To test an EU workspace, please reach out to Support through the Developer Portal.
+>  To test an EU workspace, reach out to Support through the Developer Portal.
 They can follow up on provisioning you an appropriate workspace.

 ## Write your source's documentation